podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 15th:** Today was mostly about documentation.
+Although, I changed the behavior of the notification label in the topic metrics window a bit, as well as fixed the bug that prevented the label from showing.
+The added and deleted lines comprise the `commit e8a116b`_.

+Then `commit 4a72793`_ documents the classes `RelatedTopicsModel` and `AdditionalDocumentsModel`.

+`commit 96e85f1`_ fixes the bug where a missing guid in the document reference type is read as `None` value instead of getting assigned its default value.

+`commit 5141a27`_ adds documentation to the complete `bcfplugin.rdwr` module.
+Although files are currently not documented.
+This will follow tomorrow.

+On the `wiki gui tutorial`__ page I added two sections.
+One showing how to create a complete new project, the other one showing how to add a topic to an open project.

+__ guiTutorial_

 **August 14th:** Working towards the final release for the GSoC'19.
 In that sense I added some documentation in the "then" `plugin_model.py` and